 This year, funds raised at the Refugee Ball will both support the Mental Health Youth Ambassador Program and go towards priority areas of the International Rehabilitation Council for Torture Victims (IRCT).

 When and where is the 2020 Refugee Ball?

 Where can I buy tickets?

-You can purchase tickets securely through our Humanitix page by following the link here: https://events.humanitix.com/2020-virtual-refugee-ball-and-fundraiser
+You can register securely through our Humanitix page by following the link here: https://events.humanitix.com/2020-virtual-refugee-ball-and-fundraiser